hunterkamerman/mini/src/pages/contact.md

 ---
 <!-- Markdown Preview - https://dillinger.io/ -->

-are you trying to contact me for a
+are you trying to contact me for

 [backend devlopment](/backend) or [SDXL fine tuning](/sdxl)?